Kairotic/liveloom/paper/paper.md

 weaving.
 However if the heddles are not caught in time, the weaver-coder can repeat the lift with a quick press of the up arrow key.
-The weaver can also unweave by stepping backwards through the structure with the left arrow.
+The weaver can also unweave by stepping backwards through the structure with the left arrow, removing rather than adding the weft by hand, for each step.

 # Live Coding